UBC-MDS/exploratory-data-viz/chapters/en/slides/module3/module3_10.md

 Most genres have a low worldwide gross and because our histograms are stacked on top of each other the left-most bar dominates with around 2000 movies.
-It extends the y-axis so that it is hard to see how many observations there are for highest x-values (but we know there are some since the axis extends that far).
+It extends the y-axis so that it is hard to see how many observations there are for the highest x-values (but we know there are some since the axis extends that far).

 ---